Nadler: Executive privilege can't be used to 'hide wrongdoing' in Mueller report

 But executive privilege has been a major source of contention between the White House and Congress in past administrations.
 So it's possible that the Trump administration could try to block the release of some portion of the report.

-Florida Republican Sen. Marco Rubio agreed with the broad call for transparency on Sunday.
+Sen. Marco Rubio, R-Fla., agreed with the broad call for transparency on Sunday.

-"Let's put all of that out there as well so we can pass judgment about how the investigation was conducted, or at least a predicate for the investigation was conducted during the Obama years," Rubio said on an appearance on "Meet the Press"
+"Let's put all of that out there as well so we can pass judgment about how the investigation was conducted, or at least a predicate for the investigation was conducted during the Obama years," Rubio said on "Meet the Press."

 Much of Mueller's work has already played out somewhat in the public sphere, with the investigation triggering the indictments of 34 people, including former Trump campaign chairman Paul Manafort; former Trump national security adviser Michael Flynn; former lawyer Michael Cohen; as well as a handful of Russians Mueller says interfered with the 2016 election.